youndon/Flares/src/main/kotlin/Books/DataStructures/1_Kotlin&KotlinStandardLibrary.md

 ```kotlin
 {Eric=9, Mark=12, Wayne=1, Andrew=0}
 ```
 Maps are unordered, so you can’t guarantee where new entries will be put.
 This is because maps put data into different *buckets*, depending on the result that the `hashCode()` function returns.
-The data in each bucket is ordered, but the general order of the data in the map is unpredictable.
+The data in each bucket is ordered, but the FP.general order of the data in the map is unpredictable.

 It is possible to traverse through the key-values of a map multiple times as the `Collection` protocol affords.
 This order, while not defined, will be the same until the collection is changed.